How I Got Started Shooting Boudoir

 For the next year I continued with my headshot/portrait work while honing my skills in boudoir… and there was a lot to hone.
 Boudoir is a deceptively easy looking genre from the outside looking in but in reality it’s been one of my most challenging.

 I like to compare it to sculpting with glass.
 It requires a lot of finesse, delicacy, and nuance or the whole thing can “shatter”.

-Another element that goes hand-in-hand with boudoir is the psychological benefits many women gain from getting a boudoir shoot.
+Another element that goes hand-in-hand with boudoir is the psychological benefits many women gain from experiencing a shoot.
 It’s not just about getting sexy pictures taken.

 It takes all that fear, doubt, and insecurity a lot of women have about themselves and their bodies and transforms it into confident sexy empowerment.
-And I’ve experienced this myself with my clients.
-Boudoir is the most psychologically impactful form of photography I’ve ever been a part of… and that’s pretty cool.
+It’s the most psychologically impactful form of photography I’ve ever been a part of… and that’s pretty cool.

-Being the one responsible for such a positive outcome, along with satisfying my own artistic vision as an artist is a one-two knockout for me.
+Being the one responsible for such a positive outcome, along with satisfying my own artistic vision as an artist is a winning combination for me.
 I love being able to apply my approach to photography and create a lasting impact in the lives of my clients.

 When I made the move back to Virginia (where my entire family lives), shooting actor headshots was not going to be very practical for obvious reasons.
 I then made the decision to focus entirely on boudoir since any woman is a potential client.